Boarding House Assistant

 The House Assistant role is ideal for those looking to gain valuable experience working with children in a supportive and dynamic residential environment.

-As a House Assistant you work closely with the House Parent in providing pastoral care and welfare for students.
-The House Assistant is key to fostering a positive atmosphere and ensuring that student needs are acknowledged and addressed under the guidance of the House Parent.
+You work closely with the House Parent in providing pastoral care and welfare for all students in your house.
+You are key to fostering a positive atmosphere and ensuring that student needs are acknowledged and addressed under the guidance of the House Parent.

 Additionally, you’ll contribute to the delivery of free-time, evening, and weekend activities, whilst working alongside a dedicated team to help create a safe, positive, and engaging summer school experience.